The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Scotland County?

-Scotland County, North Carolina has 3 public high schools, along with 2 middle schools and 5 elementary schools.
+Scotland County, North Carolina has 3 public high schools, serving approximately 1,654 students.

 What is the largest school district in Scotland County?